paveltr/home_credit_default_risk/README.md

 Solution
 ---------------------

-My models is a stack of 4 models by logistic regression:
+My model is a stack of 4 models by logistic regression:

 - open solution with seed 0 from https://github.com/neptune-ml/open-solution-home-credit
 - open solution with seed 90210 from https://github.com/neptune-ml/open-solution-home-credit